About

 Artist Statement

-Across painting, photography, and mixed media, my work investigates the instability of identity: how the self is assembled, performed, fractured, and ultimately eroded by time, memory, and the quiet absurdities of contemporary life.
-I am drawn to liminal states—where the boundaries between the authentic and the constructed begin to blur, where a gesture becomes a mask, and where presence dissolves into something more ambiguous.
+Across painting, photography, and mixed media, my work investigates the instability of identity—how the self is assembled, performed, fragmented, and gradually eroded by time, memory, and the quiet absurdities of contemporary life.
+I am drawn to liminal states, where the boundaries between the authentic and the constructed begin to blur, where gesture becomes mask, and where presence dissolves into something uncertain.

 Working with chiaroscuro, fragmentation, and textured semi-abstraction, I construct bodies that appear only in partial truths.
 Light does not reveal; it interrogates.
 Shadow does not conceal; it transforms.
 The figure becomes a site of tension—between coherence and collapse, between the longing for meaning and the certainty of dissolution.
-What survives is not identity, but the trace of its struggle.
+What remains is not identity itself, but the trace of its struggle.

-My practice is shaped by existential philosophy and the tragicomic condition of being human in a world both indifferent and over-structured.
-The absurd is not an aesthetic for me—it is a method.
-Through it, I explore how we inhabit roles, reproduce narratives, and negotiate our place within systems that demand clarity when life offers none.
+My practice is informed by existential philosophy and the tragicomic condition of being human within systems that are both indifferent and over-structured.
+The absurd is not an aesthetic for me; it is a method—one through which I examine how we inhabit roles, reproduce narratives, and negotiate our place within frameworks that demand clarity when lived experience offers none.

-Rather than providing answers, my work opens a space of uncertainty—an invitation to confront the fluidity of selfhood and the impermanence of human presence.
-In that uncertainty lies the possibility of truth, not as resolution, but as awareness: a moment where the viewer recognizes themselves in the fragment, the distortion, the vanishing.
+Rather than providing answers, my work opens a space of uncertainty.
+In that space lies the possibility of awareness—not as resolution, but as recognition: a moment in which the viewer may encounter themselves within the fragment, the distortion, the vanishing.

 angeliki art